gopheracademy/gopheracademy-web/content/advent-2015/glow-map-reduce-for-golang.md

 Go's strict type system is one of my favorite Go features.
 This would make refactoring super easy.
-When there are lots of data processing flows, deteciting schema changes during compile time is invaluable.
+When there are lots of data processing flows, detecting schema changes during compile time is invaluable.

-We will use Go's channel to feed data from the driver to the executors, and read the outputs out also via channels.
+We will use Go's channels to feed data from the driver to the executors, and read the outputs out also via channels.

 However, the log files usually are fairly large.
 It's not efficient to read all data to the driver, and scatter them out to the cluster.
-In stead, we will just use the driver to list files under the folder, and send the list of files via channel to the executors.
+Instead, we will just use the driver to list files under the folder, and send the list of files via channel to the executors.
 Each executor will pull its own input data from hdfs.
 This is [implemented in the ```hdfs.Source``` function]